Coronyt/vys/README.md

     - You must have a local instance of `vys` running at port 3000
     - Paste `npx playwright test --project=chromium` into the command line
-    - This will run all of the unit tests in the background and host a local HTML report with the results
+    - This will run all of the unit tests in the background and serve a local HTML report with the results
     - You can also run `npx playwright test --project=chromium --headed` to watch each test run in the browser

 ## Known issues
 - Playwright tests which interact with the table do not pass on Webkit-based browsers
     - The reason for this is currently not clear, further testing required
     - Some of these tests (order_create_2, 3, 4) pass in debug mode
 - Order description input currently disabled on order creation form
 - Design is currently not responsive (will not format correctly on mobile)
 - DateTimeCell will allow certain invalid years if the input is formatted a specific way